-Once the system image is created, Windows 10 will offer you to create a system repair disc.
+Once the system image is created, Windows 10 or 11 will offer you to create a system repair disc.

-If you don't have the Windows 10 installation DVD, this system repair disc will allow you to boot your computer on it so that you can restore your system image even if Windows 10 doesn't start anymore.
+If you don't have the Windows 10 or 11 installation DVD, this system repair disc will allow you to boot your computer on it so that you can restore your system image even if Windows 10 or 11 doesn't start anymore.